 After an Anapen® is used, put it to one side and do not touch the exposed needle.
-If possible, safely recap the needle using the following steps:
+After calling for an ambulance, place the needle into the wide end of the black needle.
+Any used adrenaline autoinjector should be handed to the ambulance officer.